ppy/osu-wiki/wiki/Client/Beatmap_editor/Timing/en.md

 ![Screenshot of the timing setup panel](/wiki/shared/timing/TimingSetup.png)

 The timing setup panel, also called `Timing and Control Points`, is a pop-up window that can be opened by pressing `F6`.
-It contains several tabs for working with different options of the timing points, such as timing, [hitsounds](/wiki/Beatmapping/Hitsound) volume and [sampleset](/wiki/Beatmapping/Sampleset), or special effects.
+It contains several tabs for working with different options of the timing points, such as timing, [hitsounds](/wiki/Beatmapping/Hitsound), volumes, [samplesets](/wiki/Beatmapping/Sampleset), or special effects.

 ### Selection and sharing